Prince of Anhua rebellion: Background

 Map of the Nine Garrisons of the Ming dynasty.
 The gray dots on the map indicate the locations of the military garrisons, including Ningxia, the residence of the Prince of Anhua.

-Zhu Zhifan was a member of the Ming dynasty and a descendant of Zhu Zhan, Prince of Qing.
-He was also the sixteenth son of the Hongwu Emperor, the founder and first emperor of the Ming dynasty.
-In 1492, he inherited the title of Prince of Anhua.
+Zhu Zhifan was a member of China's Ming dynasty and a descendant of Zhu Zhan, Prince of Qing, who was also the sixteenth son of the Hongwu Emperor, the founder of the dynasty.
+In 1492, Zhu Zhifan inherited the title of Prince of Anhua.
 He resided in Ningxia, which was one of the border regional commanderies along the Ming Empire's border with Mongolia.
 Among the six commandery princes in Ningxia, he held a high rank and was one of the several hundred descendants of Zhu Zhan living in the region.

 The imperial family in Ningxia was led by the Prince of Qing.
 The overall command of the region was held by a regional commander (a general), a grand defender (a eunuch), and a grand coordinator (a civil official).
 The latter two also supervised the members of the imperial family.
 This division of power and mutual supervision was put in place to prevent excessive independence within the region.

 In 1507, eunuch Liu Jin rose to become the most influential figure in the Ming government.
 He implemented financial reforms with the goal of increasing state revenues.
-These reforms, included strict collection of tax arrears and higher duties and levies for military households, caused unrest in the northern borderlands of the Ming dynasty.
+These reforms included strict collection of tax arrears and higher duties and levies for military households, and caused unrest in the northern borderlands of the Ming dynasty.

 Zhu Zhifan saw himself as a suitable candidate for the imperial throne and shared this view among his confidants.
+He criticized Liu Jin among his confidants, but by 1510 his opposition had remained limited to words.
+His aides and confidants encouraged him to take more decisive action and flattered him with claims of his greatness and destiny for significant deeds.
+Most of the prince's confidants were officers from the Ningxia garrison.
 The prince's confidants were mostly officers from the Ningxia garrison.
 One of them was He Jin, who received a promotion to regional military commissioner by contributing 270 liang (10 kg) of silver to the state, which he borrowed from the prince.
 Another officer, Zhou Ang, also achieved the same rank through a similar contribution of 200 liang.
 The prince's inner circle also included members of the gentry, such as Sun Jingwen, a student from a local Confucian school, and several former students.
 Additionally, the prince sought advice from shamans.